kiesraad/abacus/backend/README.md

 ```

 Note that airgap-detection is forced in our (pre-)releases.
-For release builds the default port number is 80.
+For release builds the default port number is 80, or 443 when TLS is enabled.

 A development build also supports the following arguments: